learn-co-students/dc-web-071618/47-bind-action-creators/README.md

 X changing the search text (value) ->  change the search text

+#### TODO:

-update the painting details      ->  change the painting details vote on a particular painting    ->  painting.votes increases by 1
+X vote on a particular painting    ->  painting.votes increases by 1

+X update the painting details      ->  change the painting details

 4. Implement actions and reducers
   - Write action creators